eramaan/landing-page-project/README.md

 Hello there!
-not General Kenobi here, but private eramaan ;) trying to complete the project: landing page of TheOdinProject wish me well, I wish you better
+not General Kenobi here, but private eramaan ;) trying to complete the project: landing page of TheOdinProject.
+Wish me well, I wish you better